ggroshans/ggroshans/README.md

 - 👋 Hi, I’m Garth Groshans II, PhD
 - ⛰️ Educational background in Earth Sciences
-- 🌱 Actively learning Full-Stack Development
+- 🌱 Actively learning JavaScript, React, and Django
 - 💻 I’m looking to collaborate on web applications or open source
 - 📫 How to reach me: garthgroshansii@gmail.com